fastlane/docs/docs/actions/deliver.md

 ##### skip_app_version_update

-In the case if _deliver_ uploads your application to iTunes Connect it will automatically update "Prepare for submission" app version (which could be found on iTunes Connect->My Apps->App Store page)
+In the case if _deliver_ uploads your application to App Store Connect it will automatically update "Prepare for submission" app version (which could be found on App Store Connect->My Apps->App Store page)

 The option allows uploading your app without updating "Prepare for submission" version.